Debbie Austin explains the importance of business plans and 8 ways to ensure yours is heading in the right direction.

 Think about why you started the business along with where you would like it to be in the future, how will you get there?
 Your mission statement is the start of creating a culture that people in your organisation will live and work by.
 Business is about relationships and good culture is the key to building long term successful ones.

 3. Know your market

 You've come up with this great business idea, but how will it do in the market?
 Or, more importantly, is there a market for it?
+Does it have the hallmarks of disruptive innovation?
 Putting your idea to the test is an important step in your process when you're planning for success.

 This is the time to research and determine who your target market is and ask specific questions that relate to your product or service.
 What have others done before you and what can you do differently and better?
 Analyse what information you've uncovered and outline it's possible effects in your business plan.

 Create a detailed list of your strengths, weaknesses, opportunities and threats.
 This needs to be done with an open and honest approach, keep emotions out of it… focus on being objective when analysing your business.
 Any strengths you uncover will represent internal, positive factors in your business that are within your control.